-My research interests encompass (1) developing and evaluating physical-chemical treatment processes for the control of disinfection byproduct precursors and organic micropollutants such as 1,4-dioxane (see our NSF Science Nation video) and per- and polyfluoroalkyl substances (PFASs), and (2) overcoming gaps between the Clean Water Act and the Safe Drinking Water Act by developing information about the effects of reactive and unregulated wastewater contaminants on drinking water quality and treatment.
+My research interests encompass (1) developing and evaluating physical-chemical treatment processes for the control of disinfection byproduct precursors and organic micropollutants such as per- and polyfluoroalkyl substances (PFASs) and 1,4-dioxane (see our NSF Science Nation video), (2) understanding routes of exposure to organic micropollutant and mitigating human exposure, and (3) overcoming gaps between the Clean Water Act and the Safe Drinking Water Act by developing information about the effects of reactive and unregulated wastewater contaminants on drinking water quality and treatment.

 Interested in joining our research group?

 I am looking for motivated graduate and undergraduate students, who are interested in research and are passionate about water quality.
 For a summary of current and recent research projects, please take a look near the bottom of this page.
 If you are interested in our areas of research and you think you’d like to join the group, please email me with any questions and some details on your background and interests.